akshaybharambe14/go-jsonc/README.md

 # JSON with comments for GO

 - Decodes a "commented json" to "json".
-Provided, yhe input must be a valid jsonc document.
+Provided, the input must be a valid jsonc document.
 - Supports io.Reader

 Inspired by [muhammadmuzzammil1998](https://github.com/muhammadmuzzammil1998/jsonc)